chaos-polymtl/lethe/.github/PULL_REQUEST_TEMPLATE/pull_request_template_documentation.md

 Code related list:
 - [ ] All in-code documentation related to this PR is up to date (Doxygen format)
+- [ ] Copyright headers are present and up to date
 - [ ] Lethe documentation is up to date
 - [ ] The branch is rebased onto master
 - [ ] Code is indented with indent-all and .prm files (examples and tests) with prm-indent